What is it?

 - Do you live near an active volcano?

-- If you live in a heavily industrialized area where sulfur dioxide emissions occur, limit outdoor activities during times of high air pollution.
+- If you live in a heavily industrialized area where sulfur dioxide emissions occur, limit outdoor activities during times of high air pollution to avoid breathing sulfur dioxide.

-- Monitor news bulletins and air pollution advisories to limit the amount of your exposure.
+- Monitor news bulletins and air pollution advisories to limit the amount of your exposure to sulfur dioxide.

 - If you have respiratory difficulties, pay close attention to these warnings.